eqlz/memory-game/README.md

 Between 17 and 24 moves, it means, a player needs at most two rounds of opening all cards to match all cards.
 8 moves - one round of opening all cards, another 8 moves - another round of opening all cards, and at last 8 moves to match all cards.
 In total, 24 moves.
 So 2 star.

 Beyond 24 moves, it means that a player needs to open all cards more than two rounds, so only 1 star.

+This is not how players play this game, but to think in this ways, helps understand how to change star rating based on moves.